anvilresearch/connect-docs/deploy/modulus.md

 * Input (Modulus||Connect) Information
 * Create a password memorable password

-# Add redis endpoint to production.json
+# Add Redis Endpoint to Production.json

 In the production.json file of your Connect instance, add the correct Redis information that is provided on Redis Labs.
 Once the Redis Labs database is ready, you are ready to deploy.